ndim/send-echo-request/README.md

 After
-[setting up an OpenWRT buildroot](http://wiki.openwrt.org/doc/howto/build) and building at least the toolchain part of it, you can build `send-echo-request´ like
+[setting up an OpenWRT buildroot](http://wiki.openwrt.org/doc/howto/build) and building at least the toolchain part of it, you can build a cross-compile version of `send-echo-request` like so:

-    make clean
+    $ make STAGING_DIR="\$(HOME)/src/openwrt-build/12.09/staging_dir" crossprefix="\$(STAGING_DIR)/toolchain-i386_gcc-4.6-linaro_uClibc-0.9.33.2/bin/i486-openwrt-linux-uclibc-"

-    make STAGING_DIR="\$(HOME)/src/openwrt-build/12.09/staging_dir" hostprefix="\$(STAGING_DIR)/toolchain-i386_gcc-4.6-linaro_uClibc-0.9.33.2/bin/i486-openwrt-linux-uclibc-"
+This builds both `cross/send-echo-request.exe` and `cross/send-echo-request.stripped` versions of the executable to be run on the embedded OpenWRT system.

-Note that stripping the symbols reduces the file size from ~20K to ~8K, so the `send-echo-request.stripped` is a better candidate for installing to the OpenWRT system:
+Stripping the symbols reduces the file size from ~20K to ~8K, so the `cross/send-echo-request.stripped` executable is probably the better candidate for installing to the OpenWRT system:

     -rwxrwxr-x.
 1 USER USER 21838 Aug 23 21:57 send-echo-request.exe
     -rwxrwxr-x.
 1 USER USER  8432 Aug 23 21:57 send-echo-request.stripped

-After copying the `send-echo-request.stripped` executable over to the OpenWRT host, it should be available for use:
+After copying the `cross/send-echo-request.stripped` executable over to the OpenWRT host, it should be available for use:

-	scp send-echo-request.exe openwrt_host:/bin/send-echo-request
+	$ scp cross/send-echo-request.stripped openwrt_host:/bin/send-echo-request

-(Yes, this is a hack: No IPKG software package.
-Using non-crosscompile-strip tool.
+(Yes, this a hack: No IPKG software package.
+No proper build process for the OpenWRT buildchain and `send-echo-request`.
 However, it works for me.
 YMMV.)

 References